Others Others

 • Association for Democratic Reforms (ADR) claims that the majority of political parties accept monetary donations from unidentified sources due to low regulations on donations.
 Over an 11-year period, a total of ₹11,300 crore in party finance came from unidentified sources, or little under 70%.

-• The electoral bonds would compel contributors to make financial contributions, with the issuing authorities capturing their identities.
+• They would compel contributors to make financial contributions, with the issuing authorities capturing their identities.

 • promoting openness in the funds and donations political parties get establishing a transparent bond purchasing process with verified KYC and an audit trail.